AI Statistics for Non-Majors

 Developers and researchers who want to systematically understand NLP or LLM technology

-Anyone who wants to understand the latest trends in artificial intelligence technology
+Those who want to grasp the latest trends in AI technology

 You can gain a deep understanding of the overall history of language model development.

-You can build foundational knowledge to analyze and utilize the latest LLM technologies and trends.
+You can acquire the foundational knowledge to analyze and utilize the latest LLM technologies and trends.

-You can design problem-solving approaches, service designs, and research directions utilizing LLMs.
+You can design problem-solving strategies, service architectures, and research directions using LLMs.

-Since this is a theory-focused lecture, no separate practice environment is required.
+Since this is a theory-oriented lecture, a separate practice environment is not required.

-The History and Development of LLMs: From the Origins of Language Models to the Latest Technologies
+History and Evolution of LLMs: From the Origins of Language Models to the Latest Technologies

 Who is this course right for?

-Those who want to know about the origin and development process of LLMs and technology trends
+Those who want to know the origins, development process, and technical trends of LLMs

-Those who want to understand the artificial neural network architecture that forms the foundation of LLMs
+Those who want to know the artificial neural network structure that serves as the foundation of LLMs

-Those who want to build theoretical knowledge for developing LLMs directly
+Those who want to build theoretical knowledge for developing LLMs themselves

 Learners